renyuntao/tic-tac-toe/README.md

 This is a little game based on Tic-Tac-Toe,and it is disigned for Linuxer.

 #How to use this program?

-If you just want to play the game ,what you need to do is compile it with

-$ make client

-and run as

-$ ./client

-I have already run the server as daemon in the remote host.

 If you want to know how the program is running,you'd better to run the server and client at one computer,so you should first compile server with

 $ make server